-The cases were brought by same-sex surviving spouses who were denied Social Security survivor benefits.
-Although the couples had been together for decades, they were barred from marriage for many years due to unconstitutional state marriage laws.
-The Social Security Administration denied them survivor benefits because their marriages did not satisfy the requirement that spouses be married for at least nine months before the wage earner’s death.
-Plaintiff Michael Ely and his husband, for example, were in a committed relationship since 1971 and had a commitment ceremony in 2007.
+The cases were brought by surviving same-sex spouses and partners who could not meet the requirements for survivor’s benefits due to unconstitutional state marriage laws.
+Although the couples had been together for decades, SSA denied survivor’s benefits because the couples had not been married for at least nine months when the wage earner died.
+Plaintiff Michael Ely and his husband, for example, were in a relationship since 1971 and had a commitment ceremony in 2007.
 They married in 2014, weeks after Arizona began allowing same-sex couples to marry.
-Mr. Ely’s husband passed away seven months later, and the Social Security Administration denied Mr. Ely survivor’s benefits.
-In 2020, district courts in Arizona and California ruled in favor of the surviving spouses, and the court in Ely v.
-Saul certified a nationwide class action.
-The Social Security Administration appealed.
+Mr. Ely’s husband passed away seven months later, and SSA denied Mr. Ely survivor’s benefits.
+In 2020, district courts in Arizona and California ruled in favor of the surviving spouses, and the court in Ely certified a nationwide class action.
+A district court in Washington also certified a nationwide class action in Thornton.
+SSA appealed.

 The amicus briefs from NCLR and GLAD urge the Ninth Circuit to affirm the district courts’ rulings.
 The briefs argue that the Social Security Administration’s reliance on unconstitutional marriage laws to determine eligibility for survivor benefits repeats the constitutional violations condemned in Obergefell v.
-Hodges, and that the remedy in Ely will be straightforward and easy to implement.
+Hodges, and that the district court’s remedy in Ely will be straightforward and easy to implement.